asdacdsfca/LOL_Esports_Analysis/README.md

 In the population, win rate of `Jinx` and `Aphelios` at any given match have the same distribution, and the observed differences in our samples are due to random chance.

 **Alternative Hypothesis:**
 In the population, `Jinx` has higher win rate than `Aphelios` at any given match, on average.
 The observed difference in our samples cannot be explained by random chance alone.

+*(Justification:)* we chose to frame our null and alternative hypothesis in this way because we observed that `Jinx` has a slightly higher overall win rate than `Aphelios` so we want to test whether this observation was due to a random chance.

 **Test Statistics:**
-TVD
+TVD, Permutation

+*(Justification:)* the win rate of these two champions are two samples

 **Significance Level:**
 0.05